 Manish Malhotra brings back sharara pants

 Designer Manish Malhotra recently showcased his new collection 'Reflections' at the Lakme Fashion Week Winter/Festive 2013, where he introduced a lighter luxe line for younger minds.
 He says, “My festive collection for this season is high on colour and new silhouettes.
 It plays with the concept of lightness and celebrations.
-The primary influences are from Rajasthan and Kutch — mirror work, my signature Kashmiri work, traditional colour-blocking and a palette of
+The primary influences are from Rajasthan and Kutch — mirror work, my signature Kashmiri work, traditional colour-blocking and a palette of deep green, dark beige, mustard and earthy greys, are all characteristic of these regions.

-of India’s sartorial heritage with youth and sparkle.”
+The collection, therefore, marries the best of India’s sartorial heritage with youth and sparkle.”
 The show, sans a showstopper, highlighted the theme of reflections, which displayed models walking on the ramp in pairs to create an effect of mirror image in an opulent and festive atmosphere.

 The collection will be exclusively available at the new diffusion store in Mumbai today and will soon be showcased at the Delhi store.